openmfp/kubernetes-graphql-gateway/docs/subscriptions.md

   -d '{"query": "subscription { core_configmaps { metadata { name } data }}"}' \
   $GRAPHQL_URL
 ```
-#### Subscribe to a change of a data field in a specific ConfigMap:
+### Subscribe to a Change of a Data Field in a Specific ConfigMap:

 ```shell
 curl \